JustJarvaz/starter-restaurant-reservation-original/README.md

      - Number of people in the party, which must be at least 1 person. `<input name="people" />`
    - display a `Submit` button that, when clicked, saves a new reservation record for the current date and time and saves the table assignment, then displays the `/dashboard` page
    - display a `Cancel` button that , when clicked, returns the user to the previous page.

+### US-7 Search for a reservation by phone-number

+As a restaurant manager
+I want to search a reservation by phone number so that I can easily and quickly access a customer's reservation.

+#### Acceptance Criteria

+1. The `/dashboard` page will
+   - Display a search bar `<input name="search_bar" />` that displays the placeholder text: "Enter a customer's phone number"
+   - Display a "Find" button next to the search bar.
+Clicking on the "Find" button will first validate that the input has the correct phone number format (i.e., ten digit US-based phone numbers only).
+     - If the input is not correctly formatted, display an error message.
+     - If the input is correctly formatted, then the system will look for the reservation(s) in the database and display all matched records on the `/dashboard` page.

+### US-8 Make changes to an existing reservation

+As a restaurant manager
+I want to make changes to a reservation so that I know how many customers will arrive at the restaurant on a given day.

+#### Acceptance Criteria

+1. The `/dashboard` page will
+   - Display a "Cancel" button next to each reservation
+     - Clicking the "Cancel" button will display the following confirmation: "Do you want to cancel this reservation?
+This cannot be undone."
+       - If the user selects "Ok", the reservation is removed from the page and deleted from the database.
+       - If the user selects "Cancel" no changes are made.
+   - Display an "Update" button next to each reservation
+     - Clicking the "Update" button will navigate the user to the `/reservations/update` page, which will display the reservation form with the existing reservation data filled in
+       - If the user selects "Submit", the reservation is updated, then the user is taken back to the `/dashboard` page.
+       - If the user selects "Cancel" no changes are made.